 How to Feed Sourdough Starter

 Now that you have established a starter, you’ll need to feed it to maintain it and to use it in sourdough bread.
-Refreshing a sourdough starter keeps it healthy and strong.
+Refreshing a sourdough starter keeps it balanced and strong.

 Feeding your starter is very similar to how you built your starter.
 The main difference is you don’t have to feed it every day and for this recipe, I use just a bit more flour and water to feed it so that I’ll have enough to use in a recipe and enough discard to collect for making pancakes, biscuits and/or waffles.
 I feed my refrigerator stored starter every week, usually 8-10 hours before I’m ready to mix sourdough – but this is in my cool kitchen of about 68F.